C77667/JumpToUsbMsdAppWithOffset/README.md

 * Add RESET_ON_SUSPEND option reseting chip on USB suspend

 The binary was compiled with Kinetis Design Studio.
 A uTasker license was purchased for this project.
 In keeping with the terms of the uTasker license, this binary can only be used for a non-commercial project.
-If you want to use this project for a commercial project, uTasker has reasonable rates and excellent support.
-You should compile the project yourself to customize the USB IDs and information.
+If you want to use this project for a commercial project, uTasker has [reasonable license fees](http://www.utasker.com/Licensing/License.html) and excellent support.
+You should compile the project yourself to customize the USB IDs and device information.

-I do plan on open sourcing the minor changes I made to the uTasker project, most likely as a diff against the uTasker V1.4.7 release published on uTasker's site.
+I do plan on open sourcing the minor changes I made to the uTasker project, most likely as a diff that can be used with the uTasker V1.4.7 release published on uTasker's site.